jhale/scientific-python/README.md

 #### Doctoral candidates

-(Changed) A coursework will be distributed in the final class.
+(Changed) A coursework will be distributed in the final class with a due date of around one month.
 To pass the course and receive the ECTS credits you must complete the coursework.

 #### Masters candidates

-(Changed) A coursework will be distributed in the final class.
+(Changed) A coursework will be distributed in the final class with a due date of around one month.
 To pass the course and receive the ECTS credits you must complete the coursework.
 The coursework will be assessed on the basis of code clarity as discussed in Session 2 of the course.
 I expect that most students will receive a good mark on the condition that they submit a clear, correct and complete piece of coursework.

 #### Attendance policy